JevanWu/huali/doc/api/README.md

 ## HTTP Authentication

 All API requests require shared key signature.
 You need to pass a `sign` parameter by url or header.
+If passed as parameter and HTTP Reuqest is a `GET` request, all the parameters should be CGI-escaped.
 If passed as header, the header name must be "SIGN".

 If no, or an invalid, `sign` is provided then an error message will be returned with status code 401: